kmfranklin/village_market/README.md

 - **Add Products** - Admins can add new products, and assign them to specific vendors via dropdown menu
 - **Suspend or Restore Products** - Control availability of products at the market
 - **Override Vendor Listings** - Admins can update incorrect product details when necessary

+### Vendor Management System (Admin Feature)

+- **Add Vendors** – Admins can register vendors from the Admin panel
+- **Edit Vendor Information** – Business details and contact information can be updated
+- **Approve or Reject Vendor Registrations** – Control access to the system
+- **Suspend Vendors** – Temporarily limit access to the application
+- **Restore Vendors** – Reactivate suspended vendors or permanently delete them

+### Homepage Management CMS (Admin Feature)

+- **Market Info** - Admins can edit information about the market, such as hours and contact info
+- **Hero Images** - Add and/or change the hero image displayed on the homepage
+- **Announcements** - Optional announcement to be displayed on the homepage

 ### Cloudinary Integration for Image Management